A survey of high-$z$ galaxies: SERRA simulations: Results

 Because of the increasing availability of \OIII~$88\mu$m line observations, the \CII/\OIII~ratio has become a viable tool to study the high-$z$ ISM.
 In Fig. \ref{fig:oiii_vs_cii} we plot the predicted ratio for the \code{serra} sample as a function of $\rm SFR$, along with an updated collection of both high-$z$ and local observations.
 The $L_{\rm [OIII]}/L_{\rm [CII]}$ ratio for \code{serra} galaxies is in the range $0.1-10$, and shows only a mild correlation with $\rm SFR$.
 A non negligible fraction of our systems has a low $L_{\rm [OIII]}/L_{\rm [CII]}$, as a result of the intermittent star formation activity discussed in Sec. \ref{Sec:Alyssum}.
 If the SFR is quenched for more than $\simeq 20\,\rm Myr$, the production of \OIIIion~ionising photons drops, and the \OIII~emission consequently fades away.
 This effect might be overestimated in \code{serra}, since in principle a better mass resolution would yield a finer sampling of the SFR process in those cases where the stellar feedback suppresses the SFR without completely quenching it.
 However, even simulations with a better mass resolution \citep[e.g.][$\simeq 4\,\msun$ vs $\simeq 1.2\times 10^4 \msun$ adopted here]{gutcke2021} show a complete quenching of the SFR activity for long periods of time in low mass ($M_\star\lsim 10^9\msun$) systems.

 Moreover, the observed $L_{\rm [OIII]}/L_{\rm [CII]}$ values \citep{harikane:2020} must be down revised when accounting for the concentration bias \citep{carniani:2020}, i.e. since \CII~is more extended then \OIII, its low surface brightness emission is easier to miss, and implies that $L_{\rm [CII]}$ can be underestimated by a factor of $\simeq 2$, depending on the angular resolution and signal to noise ratio of the observation.
-Consequently, the ratios for high-$z$ targets tend to be in line with those obtained for local galaxies \citep{de_looze:2014,cormier:2015,diaz_santos:2017}, and the \code{serra} ones \citep[see also][]{vallini:2021}.
-Thus, we find no need to invoke alternative explanations, such as a top-heavy IMF or differential enrichment patterns for C and O, as explored in \citet{arata:2020} and \citet{katz:2021}.
-The above discussion must be taken with a grain of salt, as currently only 11 targets at high-$z$ have both \CII~and \OIII~detections.